March 1957 to January 1960

 Crashed at Holdcroft near Charles City, Virginia, USA at 22:19 Eastern Standard Time (EST) after taking off from Richmond, Virginia, USA.

-The accident was attributed to the delay in switching on the engine and propeller electrical anti-ice systems while flying in icy conditions, resulting in the loss of engine power and sufficient electrical energy required to unfeather the propellers and to relight enough engines to maintain flight.
+The accident was attributed to the delay in switching on the engine and propeller electrical anti-ice systems while flying in icy conditions, resulting in the loss of engine power and sufficient electrical energy required to unfeather the propellers and to relight enough engines to maintain flight control.

 All 46 passengers and 4 crew on board were sadly killed.